Skip To Main Content

 ATC Students can access their Infinite Campus grades by following these steps:

-1. Click this ATC Infinite Campus link, then select Campus Student.
-Or type this url https://kyede13.infinitecampus.org/campus/portal/atc.jsp
+1. Click this ATC Infinite Campus link and make sure it says Campus Student.
+You may also type this url https://atcky.infinitecampus.org/campus/portal/students/atc.jsp

 2. In the boxes indicated on the login screen, type in the username and password.
 All ATC student accounts are generated when they become enrolled in a KY technical school course.
 Student usernames are their State Student Identification Numbers (SSID).
 Student passwords are in the following format: firstnameinitiallastnameinitialMMDDYY There are no spaces between student initials and date of birth and the date of birth is entered using 2 numbers for month, day, and year.